Aliases for NFATC1 Gene

 GeneCards Summary for NFATC1 Gene

 NFATC1 (Nuclear Factor Of Activated T Cells 1) is a Protein Coding gene.
-Diseases associated with NFATC1 include Bone Epithelioid Hemangioma and Cherubism.
-Among its related pathways are Antigen activates B Cell Receptor (BCR) leading to generation of second messengers and T cell receptor signaling pathway.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcription regulatory region DNA binding.
+Diseases associated with NFATC1 include Cherubism and Osteonecrosis.
+Among its related pathways are Nur77 Signaling in T-Cell and Signal transduction_JNK pathway.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription regulatory region DNA binding.
 An important paralog of this gene is NFATC2.

 Plays a role in the inducible expression of cytokine genes in T-cells, especially in the induction of the IL-2 or IL-4 gene transcription.
 Also controls gene expression in embryonic cardiac cells.
 Could regulate not only the activation and proliferation but also the differentiation and programmed death of T-lymphocytes as well as lymphoid and non-lymphoid cells (PubMed:10358178).
 Required for osteoclastogenesis and regulates many genes important for osteoclast differentiation and function (By similarity).